 http://guidecomo.it/wp-cron.php?doing_wp_cron=1572647619.8302919864654541015625 Little projects like this totally push me out of my comfort zone though and I want to tackle more wood projects!
 And I’m going to be putting these type of shelves all over my house, since they are a super easy way to display tons of framed pictures.
 I made my shelves with cull wood from Home Depot so they were also really inexpensive.

 To attach the shelves to the door, I just screwed them straight in.
 And to hang the sideboard up, we screwed long screws straight into wall studs.
 Shh, don’t tell my apartment managers!
 That’s what wall putty is for, right?

 I have been in the process of decorating my kids’ room for a long time now, and it’s been going very slow since I keep getting interrupted with other stuff.
 So expect to see lots more little things on this process in the next year.
 This sideboard really makes a huge decorative impact though, I love it!

-Let's hope this project won me enough votes to make it to Round 3!
-But even if I don't, I am super happy with it.
+Where Can I Buy Phentermine Online In Australia Let’s hope this project won me enough votes to make it to Round 3!
+But even if I don’t, I am super happy with it.